iszpakowski/interpretability/README.md

 This repository contains an example case for applying interpretability and feature selection techniques to machine learning models.

-Please see blog post for additional context:
+Please see blog post for additional context: [How Interpretability Can Improve Machine Learning Performance](https://medium.com/@iszpakowski/how-interpretability-can-improve-machine-learning-model-performance-925543432f7f)

 ## Resources & References